interledger/rafiki/localenv/README.md

 #### No data in Mock Account Servicing Entity (MASE)

 It is possible that upon (re)starting the local playground, you may run into an issue where there are no accounts/wallet addresses visible in the mock account servicing entities' pages (http://localhost:3030, http://localhost:3031).
-This is because seeding of the intial account data only works against an empty database.
+This is because seeding of the initial account data only works against an empty database.
 To correct this, clear the volumes, and restart the container via:

 ```
 pnpm localenv:compose down --volumes